kapresoft/kapresoft.github.io/docs/getting-started-with-gradle.md

 $ mkdir -p src/main/java src/test/java
 ```

-For the purpose of this demonstration create a simple App.java and AppTest.java in the package com.kapresoft.&nbps;&nbsp;
+For the purpose of this demonstration create a simple App.java and AppTest.java in the package com.kapresoft.&nbsp;&nbsp;
 The src directory should contain the following files.

 ```commandline